kytola/CleanAirbnb/1. Download and compile data/README.md

 **Note on Download and compile data folder**

-* "Inside Airbnb Scrape" notebook is used to save data from the Inside Airbnb website to local memory.
-If just starting out, a researcher will want to start with this notebook to collect raw data.
+* "Inside Airbnb Scrape" notebook has been deleted to limit requests on the Inside Airbnb website.
 * "Aggregate Listings Data" notebook concatenates monthly listings.csv files into a single compressed csv.gz file.
 The researcher can specify which variables are taken from the raw data.